jonlukewtafe/jonlukewtafe.github.io/excelFunctions.md

    1. Counts the number of cells which match the given condition
    2. Useful for if you want to know the number of cells that match a given condition.
       1. This condition could use other functions.
+4. `QUARTILE.EXC`
+   1. This function splits the selected dataset into two halves by using the medium.
+   2. It then calculates the first quartile as the median value in the lower half (first half) and the third quartile as the median value in the upper half.
+   3. Keep in mind, that this function *excludes* the median of the initial dataset when calculating the first and third quartiles!
+5. `QUARTILE.INC`
+   1. This function performs the same function as `QUARTILE.EXC`, but instead includes the median of the initial dataset when calculating the first and third quartiles.
+   2. Additionally, the median of the initial dataset is included in both the first and third quartiles when calculating their values.
+6.

 {% include_relative footer.md %}